LucidityWaver/ICA40511-Keywords/Beginning PHP.md

 $d = 5.5;
 ```
 Notes: [from w3c schools tutorial](http://www.w3schools.com/php/php_variables.asp)
--A variable starts with the $ sign, followed by the name of the variable
+- A variable starts with the $ sign, followed by the name of the variable
--A variable name must start with a letter or the underscore character
+- A variable name must start with a letter or the underscore character
--A variable name cannot start with a number
+- A variable name cannot start with a number
--A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
+- A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
--Variable names are case-sensitive ($age and $AGE are two different variables)
+- **Variable names are case-sensitive ($age and $AGE are two different variables)**

 In PHP, you can output variables using echo without performing a concatenation using `.`